Durham's Outdoor Adventure Guide

-Two Sisters Adventure Co. is a family and women-led business that was born out of the desire to create an inviting environment for all people – regardless of ethnicity, background, gender, age and size – in the outdoors.
+Two Sisters Adventure Co. is a family and women-led business born out of the desire to create an inviting environment for all people – regardless of ethnicity, background, gender, age and size – in the outdoors.
 Through self-guided and guided adventures, they are dedicated to providing individual and small group adventure and outdoor recreation opportunities.
 Sign up for kayaking, canoeing, or stand-up paddleboarding, and explore the great outdoors.

 Stop by over the weekend for fresh goods at the Durham Farmers' Market on Saturday and enjoy some local food on one of four annual Sunday Food Truck Rodeos.
 Order from the vendors at the Durham Food Hall next door to the park and enjoy a picnic on a grassy area.
 Also, The Glass Jug’s new taproom located next to the park has a patio perfect for a beer, or you can take advantage of The Bullpen, Durham's social district, and order cocktails to-go for a park hang or walk downtown.

 If you want to check out some other parks with benches and open spaces, Durham Parks and Recreation manages 68 parks all over the city.